whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 ---

+### Collab

+- [AI Studio](https://aistud.io/) - A collaborative platform for creating and sharing AI-based projects and models.
+- [Architect.io](https://www.architect.io/) - Architect.io Is A Platform That Helps You To Easily Create, Deploy And Manage Applications In The Cloud Using Kubernetes.
+- [Artificial Intelligence for Facilitators](https://about.stormz.me/en/ai/) - A platform offering AI-powered tools to assist facilitators in designing and running collaborative workshops.
+- [Dynoweb](https://dynoweb.site/) - A website builder that leverages AI to create responsive and modern websites.
+- [Iterate.World](https://iterate.world/) - A platform for building and deploying AI models, providing an easy-to-use interface for rapid development.
+- [UBOS](https://ubos.tech/) - A decentralized platform that connects developers and businesses to build, deploy, and manage AI applications.

 ### Database

 - [AI Docstrings](https://trelent.com) - Write Docstrings Automatically.
 Trelent Uses AI To Write Helpful Docstrings For Your Functions Instantly.